tjluoma/unpack-zoom/README.md

 	~/Downloads/unpack-zoom.sh ~/Downloads/zoom.pkg

 Replace `zoom.pkg` with the actual name of the file that you have downloaded.

 Any questions/problems, [let me know here](https://github.com/tjluoma/unpack-zoom/issues).

+## “I don’t know if I want to keep using Zoom on my Mac, but I _have_ to use Zoom for {insert reason here}…”

+If you have an iPhone/iPad or Android device, you might consider [using Zoom’s mobile apps](https://www.zoom.us/download) instead.
+That’s what I have decided to do for the time being.